15 Top Hikes in Santo Antao, Cape Verde

 The path leads you down towards the ruins of the synagogue and the swimming pools.

-That is why I just got into the water until my hips and contented myself by watching the surfers.
-Nevertheless, the views on the cliffs are impressive and the sunset was just amazing.
+Nevertheless, the views of the cliffs were impressive, and the sunset was just amazing.
 In all, Sinagoga is the perfect place for a “take-it-easy” day.

 Update Feb 2020: A new restaurant, “Oasis”, has opened in Sinagoga.
 The octopus is a delight and Oasis boasts gorgeous views over the ocean.
 Certainly a place to stay longer!